hemankk629/SASCA-ReSA/README.md

 Remember that
 - Cartel nodes have other cartel nodes as their generator nodes
 - Cartel nodes will try to cite a publication from each of the cartel members but will prioritize citing from those cartel author publications that are within the 2-hop neighborhood first.
+- Whether a cartel node is in a control group or not is determined through the input nodelist `cartel_id` column, i.e., control if 0.
+- Whether a non-control cartel node is cartel-r or cartel-p is determined through the `null_cartel` flag.

 ## Fitness Information